 Sale of Companies to Emcor-In March 2002, we sold 19 operations to Emcor Group, Inc. ("Emcor").
 The total purchase price was \$186.25 million, including the assumption by Emcor of approximately \$22.1 million of subordinated notes to former owners of certain of the divested companies.
 Of Emcor's purchase price, \$5 million was deposited into an escrow account to secure potential obligations on our part to indemnify Emcor for future claims and contingencies arising from events and circumstances prior to closing, all as specified in the transaction documents.
 Of this escrow, \$4 million has been applied in determining our liability to Emcor in connection with the settlement of certain claims.
-The remaining \$1 million of escrow is available for book purposes to apply to any future claims and contingencies in connection with this transaction, and has not been recognized as part of the Emcor transaction purchase price amounts receivable from escrow that we believe will ultimately be applied in settling these matters.
+The remaining \$1 million of escrow is available for book purposes to apply to any future claims and contingencies in connection with this transaction, and has not been recognized as part of the Emcor transaction purchase price.

+There are ongoing open matters relating to this transaction that we continue to address with Emcor.
+We do not believe these open matters, either individually or in the aggregate, will have a material effect on our financial position when ultimately resolved.
+We maintain reserves for these matters, net of amounts receivable from escrow that we believe will ultimately be applied in settling these matters.
 During the second quarter of 2004, we concluded that the related reserves should be reduced by \$0.3 million, net of tax benefit.
 Additionally, during the fourth quarter of 2004, we reduced these reserves by \$0.2 million, net of tax.
 During the third quarter of 2005, we reduced tax reserves by \$0.1 million in connection with the resolution of state tax examinations.
 These amounts are reflected in discontinued operations in 2004 and 2005 in the caption "Estimated gain on disposition, including income tax benefit (expense)."